hove-io/transit_model/src/documentation/transxchange_to_ntfs_specs.md

 As `EndDate` validity of a Service may not be provided or specifying a date in a very far future (more than 50 years), this convertor requires a specified end date to compute calendars.

-This version of the connector handles TranXChange files with a single *Service* specifying one or more *Lines*.
+This version of the connector handles TranXChange files with a single *Service* specifying one or more *Lines* (if a file specifies more than one *Service*, the reading of the transxchange file abort).
 Multiple *Service*s will be possibly considered in a later version.
 Also, on-demand-transport services as well as frequency-based trips are not handled; therefore, any input feed that contains a *Service/FlexibleService* or a *VehicleJourney/Frequency* will be ignored.

 ## Mapping between TransXChange elements and NTFS objects
+To ease the deterministic reading of a TransXCange archive, the files are read in alphabetical order.

 ### networks.txt

 NTFS field | TransXChange element | Mapping rule/Comment